laj07/asx_equity_research/README.md

 ---

+## Challenges & Learnings

+This project was originally built quickly with AI assistance, then deliberately rebuilt from scratch to develop genuine understanding and exploration of the underlying logic.
+Parts that took the most work to actually grasp:

+- **Most of financial modelling is two operations, repeated.** Once I stepped back, almost every line in this model reduces to either (1) applying a margin or growth rate to a prior value, or (2) discounting a future value back to the present.
+Revenue → EBITDA → EBIT → Net Income is just margin math applied repeatedly down the income statement.
+DCF and Comps are the same discounting logic applied to different inputs.
+Recognising that pattern made the whole model feel a lot less like memorised formulas and more like one idea reused with different numbers.

+- **The balance sheet doesn't balance itself.** My first pass at the cash flow logic had cash growing unrealistically fast year over year and turned out I'd forgotten to model dividends being paid out.
+It's an easy thing to skip, but a good reminder that a model can run without errors and still be financially wrong.

+- **Terminal value carries more weight than it first appears.** In the DCF, the discounted Terminal Value made up the large majority of total Enterprise Value, with only a small fraction coming from the explicit 5-year forecast.
+That's a known sensitivity in DCF modelling, but it only really clicked once I saw the actual numbers and could trace why a small change in the growth assumption moves the valuation meaningfully.

+---

 ## Assumptions & Limitations

-- Revenue growth modelled at 2–3% p.a. — conservative for a mature large-cap miner in a stable commodity price environment
+- Revenue growth modelled at 2–3% p.a. is conservative for a mature large-cap miner in a stable commodity price environment
 - EBITDA margin tapers from FY25's 51% toward BHP's 20-year average of ~50%
 - Capex held elevated at ~17% of revenue to reflect BHP's stated FY26–27 capex guidance (~US$11bn/yr) for the Jansen potash project
 - Cash flow forecast is simplified: ignores working capital movements, JV distributions and divestment proceeds
-- Peer multiples are illustrative estimates for educational purposes — a real research report would source these from Bloomberg/FactSet
+- Peer multiples are illustrative estimates for educational purposes, a real research report would source these from Bloomberg/FactSet
 - The DCF result is highly sensitive to WACC and terminal growth rate assumptions (see sensitivity table in the PDF memo)

 ---